kumahq/kuma-demo/kubernetes/README.md

 ```
 $ ./kumactl get meshes
-NAME      mTLS           METRICS                   LOGGING   TRACING   AGE
+NAME      mTLS           METRICS                   LOGGING   TRACING   LOCALITY   AGE
-default   builtin/ca-1   prometheus/prometheus-1   off       off       24m
+default   builtin/ca-1   prometheus/prometheus-1   off       off       off        31m
 ```

-If you try to access the marketplace via the [`$PROXY_IP`](#configuration), it won't work because that traffic goes through the dataplane and is now encrypted via mTLS and the services do not have the proper permissions.
+If you try to access the marketplace via the [`$PROXY_IP`](#configuration), it will still work because there is a default traffic permission.
+All traffic going through data plane proxies are now encrypted via mTLS.

-To enable traffic once mTLS has been enabled, please add [traffic permission policies](#traffic-permissions).
+To fine-tune traffic once mTLS has been enabled, please utilize [traffic permission policies](#traffic-permissions).

 <!-- Back to top for web browser usability  -->
 <br/>